 Music scholarships are available to music majors, music minors and music participants.
-Amounts range from $200 to $4,000, renewable upon meeting the criteria listed in the scholarship acceptance letter and based upon funding.
+Scholarships are renewable upon meeting the criteria listed in the scholarship acceptance letter and based upon funding.

 All music majors must audition for entrance into the program.
 Students seeking a music scholarship will use that audition process as meeting the requirement.
 If you are not seeking a music scholarship or are applying after the scholarship process is complete, contact David Holdhusen at David.Holdhusen@usd.edu or the appropriate faculty member in your area of study to set up an audition.
 A late audition may take place during the summer months or at the beginning of the semester.

 This scholarship is available to students who are vocal majors or will be vocal majors or to those students who sing in a USD choir.
 Recipients must maintain a GPA of 2.6 or better.
 Financial need will be considered, but will not be the determining factor.

 This annual scholarship is for students pursuing a degree in music at USD.
 Preference will be given to students in the piano or organ programs.
 Criteria are financial need and potential in music

 This scholarship is provided to students enrolled in the College of Fine Arts in the music department.
 Financial need will be taken into account.